HES-Capstone-dBio/dbio-protocol/README.md

 #### `GET /dbio/users/eth/{eth-address}`
 The get request to `/dbio/users/eth/{eth-address}` takes as path parameters the following items:
-- `eth_address` - The Ethereum public address of the user being queried.
+- `eth-address` - The Ethereum public address of the user being queried.

 The response returned is one of the following:
 - `200 Ok` - The user was found.